 No matter where you live, moving isn’t fun, but there’s something especially aggravating about moving in New York City.
-You have to deal with horrible traffic, limited parking situations, get a COI for some high rises and do a lot of research before choosing a moving company (hint: check us out).
+You have to deal with horrible traffic, limited parking situations, get a COI for some high rises, and do a lot of research before choosing a moving company (hint: check us out).

-While a lot of things are out of your control such as the weather and just the general NYC environment, there are some tips and tricks you should follow in order to keep your sanity.
+While a lot of things are out of your control, such as the weather and just the general NYC environment, there are some tips and tricks you should follow in order to keep your sanity.

-Negotiate Move in/Out Dates
+Negotiate Move-in/Out Dates

 You won’t always get a yes, but it doesn’t hurt to try and see if you can plan your moving day on a weekend instead of a weekday.
-Depending on your landlords they might be willing to push it a couple days.
+Depending on your landlord, they might be willing to push it a couple of days.
 Of course, this is all dependent on whether or not there’s another tenant in place.
 If that’s the case, then you have no option but to move out on the actual date.

-If you are able to stay at your apartment later be prepared to pay some additional money.
+If you are able to stay at your apartment later, be prepared to pay some additional money.
 A lot of landlords might insist on a full month’s payment, but if it’s only going to be an additional day or two, try to negotiate them down to only paying for the two days.
 If they still insist, just move out.
 If you can’t move into your new apartment immediately, see if the professional NYC movers you’re using also offer storage solutions.
 Many provide both short and long-term options.
 The best part is that they will move your belongings in and out of storage.
 Just let them know the dates and they’ll do the heavy lifting – literally!

-When moving in to a new place, there’s probably a lot more leeway especially if you end up moving in the winter.
+When moving into a new place, there’s probably a lot more leeway, especially if you end up moving in the winter.
 If you want to move in early, ask if it’s possible.
-Again, depending on the season many might even throw in the week before your actual move-in date for free.
+Again, depending on the season, many might even throw in the week before your actual move-in date for free.
 There’s no harm in asking!

 Get Everything Packed Early